·

 Mont Saint-Michel has a fascinating history that dates back to the 8th century.
 Legend has it that the Archangel Michel appeared three times to the Bishop of Avranches, Aubert, instructing him to build a temple atop a mountainous island at the shore of the sea.
 Thus, a small church was erected on October 16th, 709, and it quickly became a popular pilgrimage site.

-During the Hundred Years War between England and France in the 14th century, Mont Saint-Michel gained strategic importance as a fortress, and its abbey was fortified with walls and military constructions.
-Despite being under siege for 30 years, the abbey managed to withstand the English attacks.
+During the Hundred Years War between England and France in the 14th century, Mont Saint-Michel gained strategic importance as a fortress, and its Abbey was fortified with walls and military constructions.
+Despite being under siege for 30 years, the Abbey managed to withstand the English attacks.

 The village of Mont Saint-Michel, which grew on the southeast side of the rock during the Middle Ages, prospered due to the pilgrimage and military activities.
 The village included shops and inns and it became an essential part of the island's cultural and economic life.